ck37/safety-planning-app/FEATURE_WISHLIST.md

 This document outlines potential improvements and new features that could enhance the effectiveness, accessibility, and user experience of the suicide safety planning app.

+## 📚 Research Foundation

+This feature wishlist is informed by evidence-based suicide prevention research.
+For detailed information about the research foundation behind safety planning interventions, see our [Safety Planning for Adolescent Suicide Prevention research document](docs/Safety%20Planning%20for%20Adolescent%20Suicide%20Prevention.pdf).

 ## 🚨 Crisis Management & Emergency Features

 ### Enhanced Crisis Detection